henniggroup/VASPsol/README.md

 the **VASPsol/src/solvation.F** file to the src/ folder in the original VASP folder, **vasp.5.4.X/src/** and follow the install instructions for the compilation of the original VASP.

+**Note:**

+*VASP.5.4.1 by default compiles all the three binaries: standard one(vasp_std), gamma version(vasp_gamma) and the one for noncollinear calculations(vasp_ncl).
+Some users have reported in the past that the version 5.4.1 compilation fails after updating the solvation related files.
+This was due to the fact that the solvation modules were written and tested using the real to complex FFTs(same as vasp_std and vasp_gamma) whereas the non-collinear compilation uses complex to complex FFTs.
+The issue has been fixed and all three binaries will compile fine without any errors.*

 For VASP versions = 5.2.12 or 5.3.3 or 5.3.5:
 ----------------------------------------------